yknaka/consoleoptions/README.md

 # consoleoptions

+# option rules
+Writing the console command options with the following rules will create a option value dictionary.

+# methods

 ## get_dict
 Parse space separated argument.

-when the key ends with particular word, the value is to be parsed using following rules automatically.
+When the key ends with particular word, the paired value will be parsed using following rules automatically.

 | word  | parse as |
 | :---: | :---: |